cbernt/GreenDanubeCloud_InDectSys/README.md

 - Safari
 - Google Chrome

+Sandboxes:
+More information can be found <a href="https://securityintelligence.com/comparing-free-online-malware-analysis-sandboxes/">here</a>
+- Anubis
+- VXStream
+- Virustotal
+- Malwr

 ## Concepts
 <a href="https://github.com/cbernt/GreenDanubeCloud_InDectSys/blob/master/Bilder1.jpg"><img width="448" height="348" src="https://github.com/cbernt/GreenDanubeCloud_InDectSys/blob/master/Bilder1.jpg"></a>
 The above concept was the core of the project and can be used as guide line for the software in this repro.